What are whole grains?

 Identifying whole grain - a rule of thumb

-If a product’s packaging, ingredients list or name mentions ‘whole’ before a grain (e.g. ‘whole wheat’), then it should contain whole grains.
+If a product’s packaging, ingredients list or name mentions ‘whole’ before a grain (e.g. ‘whole wheat’ or ‘whole barley’), then it should contain whole grains.

-There are exceptions to this rule (aren’t there always!).
-For example, oats and brown or wild rice are whole grains but don’t necessarily mention the word ‘whole’, so for a bit of extra help, below is a useful list of some whole grains to look out for.
-Click to learn more about each one where you can.
+There are some exceptions to this rule (aren’t there always).
+For example, oats and brown or wild rice are whole grains but don’t necessarily mention the word ‘whole’, so for a bit of extra help, here’s a useful list of some whole grains to look out for.
+Click to learn more about each one where you can (we’ll add to this over time).

-3 tips to ensure you're getting the real deal
+3 tips to ensure you're getting whole grains

 - Always check the ingredients list, as even though a product may look as though it contains whole grains, it might not.

-- Small changes make a big difference, so even choosing foods containing smaller amounts of whole grain can make a significant contribution to improving your total whole grain intake.
+- Small changes can make a big difference, so even choosing foods containing smaller amounts of whole grain can make a significant contribution to improving your total whole grain intake.

-There are three edible parts in a cereal grain - bran, endosperm, germ - and each part contains different types and amounts of nutrients.
-When the 'whole' of 'grains' are used, you get all of the goodness they have to offer.
+There are three edible parts in a cereal grain - the bran, endosperm and germ - and each part contains different types and amounts of nutrients.
+When the 'whole' of 'grains' are used, you get all of the goodness each part has to offer.